emilyannemoses/oauth-spotify-react/README.md

-# Spotify Client Side API with ReactJS
+# Spotify Client Side OAuth API with ReactJS

 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).